Detegr/openRBRVR/FAQ.md

 - Close RBR
 - Disable VR mode in RSFLauncher and make sure the 2D fullscreen mode is set to "Normal" and not as "Vulkan".
 - Close RSFLauncher app and re-run the latest Rallysimfans\_Installer.exe app and choose "Update Existing Installation" (make sure the RBRVR and openRBRVR are ticked in the list of components).

+### Game just crashes to desktop right away

+- Make sure Light plugin is not enabled.
+This plugin is not compatible with it.

 ## My FPS is worse than what it is in RBRVR